xhoneybear/xhoneybear/README.md

 # Hi!
 I'm Camille 🦊

-⚕ An undergrad Medical Informatics student at Wrocław University of Science and Technology.
+⚕ WUST Medical Informatics student

-☢ A person of science, very interested in various biological processes and all things radioactive.
+☢ Fond of radiology, genetics & endocrinology

-💻 I am an aspiring full-stack dev, also interested in simulation and game development.
+💻 Interested in simulation and game development

-🌈 I'm queer and neurodivergent!
+🌈 Queer and neurodivergent!

 ## What I work with: